Menu

 The Mara entrance fee rate increase reflects the demand and premium wildlife experience offered during these months.
 It also supports conservation and community initiatives vital for sustaining the reserve’s ecosystem.

-Visitors are encouraged to pre-book park tickets where possible and confirm if their lodge or tour operator includes the Masai Mara entrance fees in their packages.
+Visitors can pre-book park tickets where possible and confirm if their lodge or tour operator includes the Masai Mara entrance fees in their packages.

 Key Notes for Mara Entrance Fee

-Understanding the Masai Mara Entrance Fee structure for both the January–June and July–December periods is crucial for planning your safari.
-Whether you’re visiting during the quieter green season or the dramatic migration spectacle, the reserve offers incredible value for an unforgettable African adventure.
+Understanding the Masai Mara Entrance Fee structure.
+This is for both the January–June and July–December periods is crucial for planning your safari.
+Whether you’re visiting during the quieter green season or the dramatic migration spectacle.
+The reserve offers incredible value for an unforgettable African adventure.